-Establish our charity, Drusillas Conservation in Action, aiming to increase our support for in situ and ex situ conservation efforts This central fund will be used to finance the range of conservation and research activities and will result in greater productivity and reporting of our conservation expenditure moving forward Establish and build grant programs that recognise where financial support is needed, or where staff can apply for conservation and research trips abroad Build a new culture of conservation within our institution and deliver our new vision with clarity to obtain as much employee buy-in as possible I I DAME I DE LE COMPANI LA LI Build out our capabilities to deliver meaningful, evidence-based, conservation research to inform conservation action and animal welfare
+- Found our Charity, 'Drusillas Conservation in Action', aiming to increase our support for in situ and ex situ conservation efforts - This central fund will be used to finance the range of conservation and research activities and will result in greater productivity and reporting of our conservation expenditure moving forward - Establish and build grant programs that recognise where financial support is needed, or where staff can apply for conservation and research trips abroad

+Build out our capabilities to deliver meaningful, evidence-based, conservation research to inform conservation action and animal welfare

-We will expand our efforts to conduct, facilitate, and support scientific research directly impacting conservation action and animal welfare at Drusillas and beyond, providing research opportunities for students, researchers, and Drusillas staff Continue to support, and, where possible, initiate, research projects that are working towards a real commitment to in situ field conservation that align with our conservation efforts Build a framework to evaluate and assess whether our current in situ projects are best placed for our resources moving forwards, ensuring that our resource allocation is efficient and effective in practice.
-Build a stronger relationship with local academic institutions so we can forge a working relationship founded on conservation, ecology, or research topics spanning the field of conservation.
-Deliver impactful conservation education to manifest the need and action required for wildlife conservation
+- · We will expand our efforts to conduct, facilitate, and support scientific research that directly impacts conservation action and animal welfare at Drusillas and beyond, providing research opportunities for students, researchers, and Drusillas staff. - · Continue to support, and, where possible, initiate, research projects, that are working towards a real commitment to in Situ field conservation, and that align with our conservation efforts. - · Build a fromework to evaluate and assess whether our current in situ projects are best placed for our resources moving forwards, ensuring that our resource allocation is efficient and effective in practice. - Build a stronger relationship with local academic centres so we can forge a working relationship founded on conservation, ecology, or research topics spanning the field of conservation.